SDGforskning/sdg-strings/SDG10_query_topic_WoS.md

 This query consists of 2 phrases.

-The basic structure of Phrase 1 is *financial assistance + target + need + developing countries.
+The basic structure of Phrase 1 is *financial assistance + target + need + developing countries*.

 Phrase 1